UCL-ARC/terraform-harvester-modules/README.md

 ## kairos-k3s-cluster module

-The `kairos-k3s-cluster` module helps you deploy a high-availablity [k3s](https://k3s.io/) Kubernetes cluster on Harvester with virtual machines deployed using an immutable operating system. [kairos](https://kairos.io/) provides a means to turn a Linux system, and preferred Kubernetes distribution,
+The `kairos-k3s-cluster` module helps you deploy a high-availability [k3s](https://k3s.io/) Kubernetes cluster on Harvester with virtual machines deployed using an immutable operating system. [kairos](https://kairos.io/) provides a means to turn a Linux system, and preferred Kubernetes distribution,